Why Schools in the Same Classification Face Unequal Competition

 Enrollment Gaps Within Classifications

-State athletic associations group schools into classifications based on enrollment, theoretically ensuring fair competition.
+State athletic associations group schools into classifications based on enrollment, which should keep competition reasonable.
 A Class 3A school plays other 3A schools, not 6A powerhouses.
-The system makes intuitive sense.
-But schools at the enrollment extremes of each classification face very different competitive realities.
+That part is straightforward.
+The problem is that schools at the edges of a class can still be far apart in actual size.

 How Classifications Are Determined